 This is a great question.
-The rule of thumb is to always get the highest resolution which is available.
+The rule of thumb is to always get the highest resolution that is available.
 The higher the resolution, the more options you have when you are printing a photo.
-It's also important to know what size you are planning to print the photo at: the larger photos require a higher resolution, otherwise you risk the photo looking pixellated.
+It's also important to know what size you are planning to print the photo at the larger photos require a higher resolution, otherwise you risk the photo looking pixillated.

 Which Stock Photo Agency for Print Photos?

-Some of the major sites which offer stock photography are iStockphoto, Dreamstime, Shutterstock and Fotolia.
-For example, most of these sites provide a 72 DPI and 300 DPI resolution option.
+Some major sites which offer stock photography are iStockphoto, Dreamstime, Shutterstock, and Fotolia.
+For example, most of these sites provide a 72 DPI and 300 DPI resolution options.
 If you don't know what DPI means – we explain DPI here.
 For maximum flexibility, pick the size closest to what you are printing, and the highest resolution possible.

 Do you want to resell the prints?